tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Next we have the movie *Kill Your Darlings* which I used a bunch of footage from in the recent Queer Panic video in that section of the Queer Panic video it is the story of that that's what the movie's about it's not a great movie it puts a lot more humanity I think into the character slash real person of Lucien Carr than he had in real life who may or may not be the progenitor of the demon twink but it is a well-made movie and the performances are really good and there's you know a gay sex scene between Dane DeHaan and Daniel Radcliffe so I can't say it's a Flop so I'm going to put it in Fine but maybe seek out a documentary about the murder if you actually want to know what happened and the whole conflict and everything because it's a bit more complicated than the movie portrays
+Next we have the movie *Kill Your Darlings* which I used a bunch of footage from in the recent Queer Panic video.
+In that section of the Queer Panic video, it is the story of that that's what the movie's about.
+It's not a *great* movie, it puts a lot more humanity I think into the character slash real person of Lucien Carr than he had in real life, who may or may not be the progenitor of the demon twink.
+But it is a well-made movie and the performances are really good and there's, you know, a gay sex scene between Dane DeHaan and Daniel Radcliffe so I *can't* say it's a Flop, so I'm going to put it in Fine.
+But maybe seek out a documentary about the murder if you actually want to know what happened and the whole conflict and everything because it's a bit more complicated than the movie portrays.

 </james>
 <from></from>